-The proposal follows the consultation draft of 29 October 2018 (see our previous Tax Flash).
+The proposal follows the consultation draft of 29 October 2018.
 The purpose of the proposal is to neutralize the tax effects of hybrid mismatches, including payments to or by a hybrid entity and on hybrid financial instruments, by disallowing the deduction of such payments or by including the payments in the taxable income of the recipient.
 Other hybrid mismatches are also covered.
 Implementation must be completed by 31 December 2019, with an exception for the ‘reverse hybrid rule’, which should be implemented by 31 December 2021.

 Notable differences with the consultation draft of 29 October 2018

 The proposal is largely similar to the consultation draft of 29 October 2018.
 The most notable changes are the following:

 - Documentation requirement: the proposal provides for a new requirement for corporate taxpayers to include in their administration information that is relevant for determining if and to what extent a payment is affected by the new anti-hybrid mismatch rules.
 Such information may, inter alia, comprise a (global) structure chart of the group and an analysis of the treatment of financial instruments, hybrid entities and PEs under the relevant Dutch and foreign (tax) laws.

 - Exception for collective investment vehicles: the proposal provides for an exception to the ‘reverse hybrid rule’ for certain defined collective investment vehicles, in line with ATAD2.
 Such exception was not included previously.